lurchmath/lurchmath.github.io/docs/tut-08-document-header.md

         Document menu to re-check the reasoning in the document.
      5. Observe that the conclusion is no longer judged correct, because you removed from the document header the rule on which it depended.

+## Lurch doesn't always use the header

+When Lurch documents get more complex, even writing the rules in the header is too cumbersome.
+Once you're 10 weeks into a course, you've learned too much mathematics to sum it up in one document.
+So you can make a series of Lurch documents, each importing all the content of earlier ones.
+But that is for a more advanced section of the tutorial.
+For now, we will use the header to store the small number of rules we'll need for each example.

 ## Let's do some *actual* mathematics